smwells1995/double-trouble-project/README.md

 - Correlation & Regression Analysis
 - Modeling & Prediction

+Note: This project is a WIP!
+There is more to come :)

 _The data being analyzed is from the Australian Institute of Sports (ais) dataset_